Andrew Peterson has created the most brutally effective thriller hero to appear in years.Ridley Pearson, author of Killer Weekend

 This image is released under the Creative Commons Attribution 4.0 (legal code)

 Andrew Peterson was born and raised in San Diego, California and graduated from the University of Oklahoma.
-He has won multiple awards for excellence in marksmanship and holds the classification of Master in the NRA’s High Power Riffle ranking system.
+He has won multiple awards for excellence in marksmanship and holds the classification of Master in the NRA’s High Power Rifle ranking system.

 He began writing in 1990 publishing a short story in 1992 and his first novel, First to Kill, published in 2008.
 His series grew in popularity soon after it was picked up by publisher Thomas & Mercer and First to Kill was optioned by Hollywood in 2010.
+First to Kill is also now published in seven languages.

 Andrew spends a great deal of time and effort on research for his novels.
 He also volunteers to visit soldiers both at home and abroad visiting VA hospitals and giving away hundreds of books to soldiers.
 He participated in the International Thriller Writer’s 2011 USO Tour flying halfway across the world to thank and acknowledge service members abroad.

 First to Kill was originally published in 2008 by Leisure Fiction and then picked up again when Amazon’s publishing arm, Thomas & Mercer picked up the entire series for their thriller imprint.
 First to Kill reached #1 on Audible in April of 2014.
-First to Kill has over 2000 reviews on Amazon and has been translated and released in German.
+First to Kill has over 2000 reviews on Amazon and has been translated and released in seven languages.

 Forced to Kill, the second in the Nathan McBride series was released as an audiobook first in May 2010 and hit #6 on Audible’s bestseller list, and it has also been translated and released in German.